AlperSocial/shitval/README.md

 [mstudio45](https://mstudio45.com): Developer and Contributor

-[VandGD/MaskotGame](https://vandgd.neocities.org/): Extra help with site and contributor
+[VandGD/MaskotGame](https://vandgd.neocities.org/): Extra help with the site and Contributor